 He’s one of my personal favorites because of his dark twists on fairytales and mythology, sense of humor, and captivating storytelling.
 When I made a list of all the classes I wanted to take this year, his was at the top so I dove into it in January.
 It did not disappoint.

-Here’s my review of Neil Gaiman’s MasterClass, as well as several of my favorite quotes from it.
+Here’s my review of Neil Gaiman’s MasterClass, as well as several of my favorite takeaways and quotes from it.

 - James Patterson’s MasterClass on Writing Review